vaimo/github-workflows-node/README.md

 ## Node - Azure IAC CD workflow

 - This workflow is used to deploy multiple functions to corresponding Azure Functions.
-- Before the build, the workflow fetches the environment variables from the Azure Key Vault and creates a .env file in the function directory.
+- Before the build, the workflow fetches the environment variables from GitHub secrets and creates a .env file in the function directory.
 - Each function image is built and pushed using "az acr build" command.
 - After each successful push, the workflow updates all the Azure Functions with the new image using "az functionapp config container set" command.